Entertainment News Roundup: Ed Sheeran denies borrowing ideas in 'Shape of You' copyright trial; U.S. Supreme Court nixes bid to reinstate Bill Cosby's conviction and more | Entertainment

 Disney launches new level of immersion in 'Star Wars' experience

-Entertainment News Roundup: K-pop kings BTS get global music crown for second year running; Disney launches new level of immersion in 'Star Wars' experience and more

-Entertainment News Roundup: Disney launches new level of immersion in 'Star Wars' experience; Russia banned from Eurovision song contest over invasion of Ukraine and more
+Entertainment News Roundup: Disney launches new level of immersion in 'Star Wars' experience; Gang of Youths frontman opens up about late father on new record and more